John Choi (attorney): Tenure as county attorney

-As county attorney, Choi oversees all felony prosecutions in Ramsey County, serves as the county's chief legal counsel, and manages the county's child support services.
+As county attorney, Choi is in charge of all adult felony prosecutions in Ramsey County as well as all juvenile matters.
+He also serves as the county's chief legal counsel, provides civil legal services to the county's child protection and civil commitment functions, and leads the county's child support services.
 He has embraced criminal justice reform initiatives, establishing a veterans' treatment court, engaging in community prosecution efforts, and working to reduce racial disparities.
 Along with other reform-minded prosecutors, he has participated in the Institute for Innovation in Prosecution.
 Choi has also aggressively prosecuted human trafficking and other cases of violence against women, earning recognition from other county attorneys in Minnesota for these efforts.